 - a.
-Inconsistencies of the popular view involve all these commentaries in a quagmire of confusion and conjecture. - b.
-Some commentators attempt to reconstruct or rewrite the text in order to make it fit their preconceived, popular theories.
-This we cannot do. - c.
-We are unworthy to exist if we are unwilling to confess truth which is obviously supported by the Bible, regardless of an inability of popular churches (or Jews) to see it. - d.
-Straightforward linguistic, contextual, historical exposition of these prophecies will command respect from thoughtful people "in Babylon."
-We have no need to fear in presenting truth. - e.
-No non-Adventist Christian commentaries support us on the Sabbath truth; shall we abandon that truth for fear of opposition? - 7.
-Although the ha tamid truth is simple to understand, opposition and the discussions of it through the decades have appeared to be confusing and distracting.
-Shall we refuse to restudy it for fear of controversy?
-Truth never causes disunity; only error does. - a.
 Nearly universal acceptance of Conradi's view has now led us to a serious crisis over the sanctuary, 1844, and the Spirit of Prophecy positions.
 Our general concept of Daniel's prophecies are out of focus. - b.
 There is no lack of intelligence in the Seventh-day Adventist church; many minds need the challenge of deeper study as an alternative to the pervasive preoccupation with amusement and mental and spiritual stagnation in respect to Bible study. - c.
 The cleansing of the heavenly sanctuary truth is of incomparable importance to the world and to the universe.
-No effort, time, or expense involved in establishing it can be thought wasted. - 8.
-Desmond Ford's Glacier View manuscript links Conradi's "daily" as the vital factor in shaping the anti-1844 views of Ballenger, Fletcher, Snide, Grieve, Brinsmead, Hilgert, Sibley, and himself:

-- a.
-Conradi was the first to introduce this view to us.28 - b.
-Ballenger acknowledged Ellen White opposed it.29 - c.
-Fletcher recognized the new view as the essential link in his rejection of the sanctuary doctrine.30 - d.
+No effort, time, or expense involved in establishing it can be thought wasted. - 7.
+Desmond Ford's Glacier View manuscript links Conradi's "daily" as the vital factor in shaping the anti-1844 views of Ballinger, Fletcher, Snide, Grieve, Brinsmead, Hilgert, Sibley, and himself: - a.
+Conradi was the first to introduce this view to us.25 - b.
+Ballinger acknowledged Ellen White opposed it.26 - c.
+Fletcher recognized the new view as the essential link in his rejection of the sanctuary doctrine.27 - d.
 G.B.
-Star opposed Fletcher by upholding the old view of the "daily."31 - e.
-Ford links the new view with downgrading the investigative judgement; considers it the essential step.32 - 9.
+Star opposed Fletcher by upholding the old view of the "daily."28 - e.
+Ford links the new view with downgrading the investigative judgement; considers it the essential step.29 - 8.
 Of itself, in our original context as a people, "the daily" was not a prominent or vital leading doctrine, as Ellen White says (but it is nonetheless truth).
 But the abandonment of that apparently unimportant truth creates the confusion that triggers a tragic disavowal of our sanctuary doctrine.

-Appendix A - Ellen White's 1851 statement
+Appendix A Ellen White's 1851 statement

-"I saw in relation to the 'daily,' Daniel 8:12, that the word 'sacrifice' was supplied by man's wisdom and does not belong to the text; and that the Lord gave the correct view of it to those who gave the judgment-hour cry."33

-Proponents of Conradi's view say this is an "imperfect statement" inasmuch as the author's intent was to uphold the "time."
+"I saw in relation to the 'daily,' Daniel 8:12, that the word 'sacrifice' was supplied by man's wisdom and does not belong to the text; and that the Lord gave the correct view of it to those who gave the judgment-hour cry."30 Proponents of Conradi's view say this is an "imperfect statement" inasmuch as the author's intent was to uphold the "time."

-However, could the Lord have had a deeper purpose in giving her apparently irrelevant details of this vision in order to safeguard the interpretation against the Antiochus Epiphanes view and the consequent abandonment of 1844 and the sanctuary doctrine?
+However, could the Lord have had a deeper purpose in giving her apparently irrelevant details of this vision inorder to safeguard the interpretation against the Antiochus Epiphanes view and the consequent abandonment of 1844 and the sanctuary doctrine?